openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 ## Introduction to Zowe Explorer

 The Zowe Explorer extension modernizes the way developers and system administrators interact with z/OS mainframes.
-Working with data sets and USS files from VSC can be more convenient than using 3270 emulators.
+Working with data sets and USS files from VS Code can be more convenient than using 3270 emulators.
 The extension provides the following benefits:

 * Create, modify, rename, copy and upload data sets directly to a z/OS mainframe.
 * Create, modify, rename and upload USS files directly to a z/OS mainframe.